hardlyFamous.com

 Sheryl Crow

-Sheryl Crow was once a backup singer for Michael Jackson and a song writer for Eric Clapton, Tina Turner and Celine Dion.
+Sheryl Crow was once an elementary school teacher in St. Louis, Missouri.
+She was also a backup singer for Michael Jackson and a song writer for Eric Clapton, Tina Turner and Celine Dion.

 Russell Crowe